Introduction

 Step 1: Verify the Current Table Structure

-Before adding a primary key, you should examine the current structure of your table to ensure there are no existing primary keys and to decide which column(s) can act as a primary key.
+Before adding a primary key, check the existing table structure to confirm there isnβt already one and to decide which column(s) could serve as the key.

 -- Replace 'your_table' with your table name